david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 Dynamically scaled (RMS scaling dynamic range compression), logarithmic output (dB).
 Circularly buffered.

+Look for possible fixes with design patterns by gang of four.
+                        SOLID principles

 https://stackoverflow.com/questions/18523577/how-to-program-arduino-with-c

 The codec is actually using 32-bits to transfer data, but only 24 of these bits define the voltage